potatoscript/potato-script/README.md

 # License

-The library is licensed under the terms of the GNU Lesser General Public License (LGPL) version 2.1 or later.
+The library is licensed under the terms of the GNU General Public License v3.0